 The fellowship was established in 2003 to honor political scientist and longtime ACG Board Member Guido Goldman, Director of German Studies at the Minda de Gunzburg Center for European Studies at Harvard University and former Co-Chairman of the Board of the German Marshall Fund of the United States.
 Dr. Goldman has devoted his career to the study of economics and foreign relations as they apply to transatlantic affairs.

-The selection committee for the Dr. Guido Goldman Fellowship evaluates applications based on: the contribution the project will make to an understanding of the economics and foreign relations of Germany, Europe, and North America; the feasibility of the proposed project; the training of the applicant; and the scholarly potential of the applicant.
+Applications are reviewed by a selection committee organized by the American Council on Germany and are evaluated on the based on: the contribution the project will make to an understanding of the economics and foreign relations of Germany, Europe, and North America; the feasibility of the proposed project; the training of the applicant; and the scholarly potential of the applicant.

 To apply, please submit:

 Candidates for the Goldman Fellowship program must demonstrate that they: